ahmad9059/obsidian/7. Full-Stack Development/React.js/React.js.md

 - `[var]`: runs when `var` changes
 - No array: runs **after every render**

+Note: When we `[]` square bracket in useEffect() component only update the changed part and if we don't add square bracket component re-render means first it deleted and then again created.

 #### 💡 Common Uses

 - API calls